JakSprats/predis/README.markdown

 These simple examples should start to shed light on Alsosql's ease-of-use and the flexibility it provides: morph data between different structures at the network level, between Mysql, Alsosql and redis.

-## About ##
+## About Predis ##

-Predis is a flexible and feature-complete PHP client library for the Redis key-value database and the Alsosql Hybrid Relational-Database/NOSQL-Datastore.
+Predis is a flexible and feature-complete PHP client library for the Redis key-value database and "Alsosql on top of Predis" is a fork that extends Predis to be able to communication with the Alsosql Hybrid Relational-Database/NOSQL-Datastore.

 ## Main features ##